rorzen/owncloud-install-and-configure/index.md

 *	A simplified interface that fits nicely on a tablet or smartphone
 *	Automatic synchronization of your files
-*	Share files with other ownCloud users and groups, and create multiple public share links
+*	Share files with other ownCloud users, groups, and create multiple public share links
-*	Upload of photos and videos recorded on your Android device
+*	Upload photos and videos recorded on your Android device
-*	Easily add files from your device to ownCloud
+*	Add files easily from your device to ownCloud
 *	Two-factor authentication

 You can also download the ownCloud server from App Store and follow these steps to connect to the server:

-1. Enter your cloud URL and user credential which was provided during the registration process.
+1. Enter the cloud URL and user credential that was provided during the registration process.
 ![image](/git-image/owncloud5.png)